Kathryn Budig, yoga star and podcast host, shares some wisdom (and a recipe)

 You may have seen Kathryn Budig on the cover of Yoga Journal once or four times.
 Maybe you’ve taken one of her 176 classes available on YogaGlo, or perhaps you’ve read one of her two books, or her work with Women’s Health magazine.
-You might have even heard her talk yoga, sports and equality in the podcast Free Cookies, co-hosted with her partner Kate Fagan, an ESPN reporter.
+You might have even heard her talk yoga, sports and equality in the podcast Free Cookies, co-hosted with her wife Kate Fagan, an ESPN reporter.

 Budig is an internationally celebrated yoga teacher who is passionate about cooking delicious healthy meals; loves to write about all things life, yoga, health, wellness and love; enjoys an oat milk latte after a glass of room-temperature water first thing in the morning; and is a refreshingly authentic woman unafraid to forge a new path for herself, especially if it means following her heart.

 Budig earned dual degrees in English and drama from the University of Virginia, which is also where her relationship with yoga began.
 It started out as a workout option, until she discovered Ashtanga, and fell in love with both her teacher and the practice.

 Yoga became the highlight of her week.
 It was her opportunity to play and experiment with what her body was capable of doing.
 Pushing herself further and further, she transitioned into a vigorous two-and-a-half-hour daily Ashtanga practice with vinyasa on the weekends, and then moved to Los Angeles to pursue theater.
 Instead of a career in acting, she found herself in the competitive L.A. yoga world.